Last updated on

-Let’s have a look at the five sheaths of human body.
+Let’s have a look at the five sheaths of the human body.
 The list of Pancha Koshas is as follows.

-Annamaya Kosha is the layer of physicality within the consciousness.
+Annamaya Kosha is the layer of physicality within consciousness.
 We take food and it accumulates in the body to give a perfect shape to the body.
-Annamaya Kosha is just about the physical nature of the body and shape that is formed through the food.
-However, for a person whose consciousness is only in the Annamaya Kosha cannot go beyond the other level of consciousness.
+Annamaya Kosha is just about the physical nature of the body and the shape that is formed through food.
+However, a person whose consciousness is only in the Annamaya Kosha cannot go beyond the other level of consciousness.
 Meaning; this kosha is all about the shape and size of the body, what makes the body in shape and size is not understood.
 Basically, in modern times only kids below 2-3 of age have this psychology.

 We need another level to understand more, this is Pranamaya Kosha.

-It is interesting to note that all the Koshas contains the word ‘Maya’.
+It is interesting to note that all the Koshas contain the word ‘Maya’.
 It is because the word Maya differentiates Atman and Anatman.
 All the Pancha Koshas are Anatman which simply means not Atman.

 Anandamaya Kosha is often interpreted as the sheath of bliss.
 However, this is just a lack of clear understanding of the theory of Panch Koshas.
 The Anandamaya Kosha is satisfaction for sure but created through something.
 But who or what creates this satisfaction and what is that something?
-Why Satisfaction is required?
+Why Sat isfaction is required?

 So, the concept of Pancha Koshas needs the ultimate layer.
 This controller is the Atman.